Autism vs ADHD vs Speech Delay: Key Differences, Overlaps & Early Warning Signs

 ADHD is not a discipline problem or bad behavior.
 It reflects differences in how the brain regulates attention and impulses.
 With structure, guidance, and appropriate support, children with ADHD can thrive academically and socially.

-Speech delay is a common concern in early childhood, most often noticed between 12 months and 3 years, when children typically say first words and begin forming simple sentences.
+It is most often noticed between 12 months and 3 years, when children typically say their first words and begin forming simple sentences.

 Early Signs of Speech Delay